Manage cards for your business

 tip

-You can also lock or unlock a card in the Revolut Business app.
+As an admin, you can also lock or unlock a card in the Revolut Business app.

 Lock a card